MicrosoftDocs/winui-api/microsoft.ui.xaml/window.md

         {
             // When the navigation stack isn't restored navigate to the first page,
             // configuring the new page by passing required information as a navigation
-            // parameter
+            // parameter.
             rootFrame.Navigate(typeof(MainPage), e.Arguments);
         }
-        // Ensure the current window is active Window.Current.Activate();
+        // Ensure the current window is active.
+        Window.Current.Activate();
     }
 }